-If you are not happy with the quality of work, or require more information, speak to your accredited business or installer first.

-If you're unable to resolve the problem NSW Fair Trading may be able to assist.
-It investigates unfair practices and ensures the products sold in NSW are safe and meet its regulations and safety standards.
-More information about your rights as a consumer, tips for resolving consumer disputes, and how you can make a complaint is available on its website: www.fairtrading.nsw.gov.au.
+If you are not happy with the quality of work, or require more information, speak to your ACP or lighting provider first.
+If you are unable to resolve the problem, NSW Fair Trading or Building Commission NSW may be able to assist.
+NSW Fair Trading investigates unfair practices and ensures the products sold in NSW are safe and meet its regulations and safety standards.
+Its website has information about your rights as a consumer, tips for resolving consumer disputes, and how you can make a complaint: www.fairtrading.nsw.gov.au.